CrispyTonkatsu/GAM200-Producing/Resources/Producing Notes Meeting 6.md

 Focus on passing the class instead of refactoring everything.
 We get a whole milestone next semester to handle that.

 The team pregrading should have as many teammates as possible.

+After this milestone, we can then just get things marked off as pregraded.
+This is going to make life easier as it guarantees things aren't bounced back based on those requirements.

+The game can be submitted early if it all is pregraded.
+This will allow the game to be submitted earlier and therefore there is nothing to pregrade.